 There are three main factors to consider when shopping for chalk bags – size, shape, and features.

-Group climbing sessions will call for a Bucket bag.
-Buckets are the largest chalk bags and aren’t usually carried the climber.
-Instead, you’ll coat up heavily prior to starting your climb.
+Group climbing sessions will call for a Chalk Bucket bag.
+Buckets are the largest chalk bags and aren’t usually carried by the climber.
+Instead, you’ll coat up heavily prior to starting your climb up the crag.
 These are favored by climbing groups working on bouldering.